wanghaisheng/responsive-landing-page-starter/content/blog/en/adding-2-factor-authentication-to-wordpress-with-nexmo-verify-api-dr.md

 * `redirect_to`: Redirect to URL if the user was trying to access a particular page before the login form

-<strong>Important note:</strong> The form’s action URL is still the WordPress login URL route
-`<?php echo esc_url( site_url( 'wp-login.php', 'login_post' ) ) ?>`, What’s interesting is, because our intercept function is hooked to the authenticate action, when you click the verify button on the verify code form, your intercept function still runs, and that’s where you add the code snippet to validate the code the user entered.
+**Important note:** The form’s action URL is still the WordPress login URL route `<?php echo esc_url( site_url( 'wp-login.php', 'login_post' ) ) ?>`, What’s interesting is, because our intercept function is hooked to the authenticate action, when you click the verify button on the verify code form, your intercept function still runs, and that’s where you add the code snippet to validate the code the user entered.

 ```php